hdclark/DICOMautomaton/documentation/reference_guide.md

 ##### Description

-A regex matching ROI labels/names to consider.
-The default will match all available ROIs.
+A regular expression (regex) matching *normalized* ROI contour labels/names to consider.
+Selection is performed on a whole-ROI basis; individual contours cannot be selected.
 Be aware that input spaces are trimmed to a single space.
-If your ROI name has more than two sequential spaces, use regex to avoid them.
-All ROIs have to match the single regex, so use the 'or' token if needed.
-Regex is case insensitive and uses extended POSIX syntax.
+If your ROI name has more than two sequential spaces, use regular expressions or escaping to avoid them.
+All ROIs you want to select must match the provided (single) regex, so use boolean or ('|') if needed.
+The regular expression engine is extended POSIX and is case insensitive. '.*' will match all available ROIs.
+Note that this parameter will match contour labels that have been *normalized* (i.e., mapped, translated) using the user-provided provided lexicon.
+This is useful for handling data with heterogeneous naming conventions where fuzzy matching is required.
+Refer to the lexicon for available labels.

 ##### Default